mmistakes/made-mistakes-jekyll/_posts/articles/2013-05-16-drawing-faces-paper-53.md

 I decided on a square frame for [my project]({{ site.url }}/paperfaces/ "PaperFaces iPad Portrait Project"), but you might want to experiment with the shape and canvas placement to better suit your needs.
 I like to draw the frame freehand with black ink to give it character, but you can use pencil if you want to hide it easier.

-<i class="fa fa-magic fa-2x"></i> **ProTip:** Don't want to bother drawing the same frame each time?
+<i class="fa fa-magic"></i> **ProTip:** Don't want to bother drawing the same frame each time?
 Then make a template of it that you can copy at will.
 To do this: draw the frame or whatever else you want on all your pages, pinch the page to zoom out, tap and hold on the (+) until the *duplicate button* appears, then tap that.
 Now you're free to move this new page around, copy it to another sketchbook, or duplicate it again.
 {: .notice}

 ## Apply a Background